TakahiroKagawa/balance-map/README.md

-# balance-map
+# Balance Map Analysis
+## Overview
 Matlab code for balance map analysis which evaluate walking balance.
 Simulation results presented at ICRA2019 were produced by the matlab functions.
 The conference paper can be uploaded soon.

-# Dependency
+## Dependency
 The simulations were built in matlab 2014b.

-# Setup
+## Setup
-Please download and extract zip file and run the following matlab functions.
+Please download and extract zip file.
+The following matlab functions generate figures of the simulation results.

 *BalanceMap.m* plots boundary lines of fall regions.